nilshartmann/graphql-examples/java/beeradvisor_graphql-java-dataloader/README.md

 3. Start the webpack web server: `yarn start`
 4. The webserver now should listen on http://localhost:9080

-Step 2b: Install, build and start the frontend
+Step 2b: Install, build and start the hooks-based frontend

 This version uses the stable React Hooks API (16.8) and the **unstable** [Apollo Hooks](https://github.com/apollographql/react-apollo/tree/release-3.0.0/packages/hooks) API.